weecology/lab-manual/Graduating:-SNRE.md

 You must have an Introduction chapter and a Conclusion chapter.
 These do not need to be full length chapters, just a quick introduction and outlining the contents for the intro, and a wrap up for the conclusion.
 Shawn's dissertation was composed of 3 already published manuscripts.
 The Introduction was the first 1-2 paragraphs from each paper's Intro, while the conclusion was the last paragraph from each conclusion.
 They were modified slightly to make them read as one, and each was only 2 pages double spaced.

 You should utilize one of formatting templates here [http://helpdesk.ufl.edu/application-support-center/etd-technical-support/ms-word-and-latex-templates/](http://helpdesk.ufl.edu/application-support-center/etd-technical-support/ms-word-and-latex-templates/).
 If you're comfortable in Latex, absolutely use that.
 There is a template on Overleaf.com titled "University of Florida Thesis Template".
 You can see how it was used for a dissertation [here](https://github.com/sdtaylor/dissertation).
+Also, Kristen Sauby has an [Rmarkdown template using thesisdown](https://github.com/ksauby/thesisdownufl).

 **Other Resources**
 [Editorial Office Dissertation Format Overview](http://graduateschool.ufl.edu/about-us/offices/editorial/format-requirements/)